Eskasoni First Nation

-The Eskasoni Mi'kmaw Nation (Eskissonqnik) is a band government of the Mi'kmaq First Nations, located in Unama'ki (Cape Breton), Nova Scotia, Canada.
+The Eskasoni Mi'kmaw Nation (Esg'soqonig, Eskissonqnik or We'gwistoqonig) is a band government of the Mi'kmaq First Nations, located in Unama'ki (Cape Breton), Nova Scotia, Canada.
 As of 2021, Eskasoni has a membership of 4,675.
 Of this population, 3,973 live on-Reserve, and 667 live off-Reserve.

 History

 The word 'Eskasoni' is derived from the Mi'kmaq word We'kwistoqnik, which means 'where the fir trees are plentiful'.

 In 1942, the federal government enacted a centralization policy through Indian Affairs.
 This policy led to the forced relocation of hundreds of Mi’kmaq from the Digby, Nova Scotia area to two reserves – Eskasoni and Shubenacadie, known today as Sipekne’katik.
 This led to rapid population growth in Eskasoni, which was previously home to less than 200 residents.

 In 2016 Dr. Mohan Singh Virick, a Sikh doctor who served Eskasoni for 50 years, donated 140 hectares (335 acres) of land.
 He also donated a building in Sydney to help house Eskasoni's growing population.